honorezemagho/python-10Apps/README.md

 # python-10Apps
-Learning Python by building 10 Apps
+Pratical Learning of Python by building 10 Apps